 The Research Unit for Multilingualism and Cross-Cultural Communication (RUMACCC) is committed to sharing its research with the wider community.
 In particular, we make available information about bilingualism and multilingualism and materials for people interested and involved in bilingual language acquisition.

 RUMACCC regularly conducts a free workshop for families raising their children bi- or trilingually and for early childhood and pre-school workers, teachers and others interested in bilingual education.

 Melbourne, Australia’s fastest growing city, is also amongst its most multilingual and multicultural.
 This cultural and linguistic diversity is recognised as one of Melbourne’s many assets and something that RUMACCC actively researches and promotes.

 We have developed materials which highlight the benefits of multilingualism for everyone and address common prejudices against multilingualism and second language learning.
 We also make available bilingual fact sheets for parents and advice on further reading.

-Information about the diverse language backgrounds found in classrooms and how to use existing resources in language programs in schools.
+Information about the diverse language backgrounds found in classrooms and how to use simple strategies and existing resources in Languages programs in schools.